 My name is Sage Gerard.
 I sound like Dr. Reid from Criminal Minds and look like a lumberjack with an intermittent fashion sense.
-I have over a decade of software adventures under my belt.
-Until recently, I focused on UI development and am now moving to software architecture.

 A little more about me

 - I graduated summa cum laude with a BSc in Computer Science from Kennesaw State University.

 - I am in the 99th percentile on Codewars.